- MY ACCOUNT

 Smart meters provide a number of benefits to customers including online, daily usage views and electronic text or email notifications which better enable customers to manage their usage and electricity costs.

-If, however, you wish to have an alternative meter installed at your residential location, you can choose our Basic Plan alternative option to having a Smart meter.
+If, however, you wish to have an alternative meter installed at your residential location, and there are no access issues or on-site generating devices present, you can choose our Basic Plan alternative option to having a Smart meter.

 With this option, SRP will install a standard meter which is manually read.
 This will require an additional monthly charge of $20, plus tax, which helps recover additional costs for bill processing and manually reading the meter.